ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 Identity and access management includes tasks such as authentication, authorization, access control policies, and approving, granting, and revoking access.

-The following table describes the responsibilities that are related to identity and access management for both VMware Solutions Shared and Dedicated.
+The following table describes the responsibilities that are related to identity and access management for all VMware Solutions instances.

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |:---- |:----------------------------------------------- |:--------------------- |